anamarijapapic/Library-Management-System/README.md

 - View all loans of specific book (with sorting and pagination)
 - View loans by member - current loans and previous loans (with sorting and pagination)

+### Mail Notification Sending

+- Send "Welcome" mail to user when his account is created
+- Send "Loan Started" mail to member when he borrows a book
+- Send "Loan Ended" mail to member he returns a book

 ## Technologies

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)